CaptainProton42/LiquidContainerDemo/README.md

 if (pos.y > liquid_line) discard;
 ```

-**Third pass**: Similar to the second pass but cull front faces.
+**Third pass** `surface.shader`: Similar to the second pass but cull front faces.
 Recalculate the normals to simulate the surface. *Has to be drawn behind the second pass.*

-**Fourth pass**: Draw the label texture and darken the edges of the container.
+**Fourth pass** `tint.shader`: Draw the label texture and darken the edges of the container.
 Add some lighting effects like clearcoat to simulate the glass in front of the liquid. *Drawn in front of all other passes.*

 *[I also posted an explanation of a previous version on Reddit](https://www.reddit.com/r/godot/comments/guhtfm/my_wip_liquidinbottle_shader_since_this_stuff/), however, this may be outdated in parts.*